-Written by Sady Doyle, author of Dead Blondes And Bad Mothers and Trainwreck, as well as a wide variety of essays, op-eds, reports, and other pieces in numerous outlets online, Dangerous Characters offers deep analysis of horror movies of all kinds.
-More often than not, the dispatches focus on movies from the past 20 years or so; for example, recent issues examined 2016’s Raw, 2000’s American Psycho, and 2009’s Jennifer’s Body.
-However, she’s also taken a look at all three major screen adaptations of Picnic At Hanging Rock — the 1967, 1975, and 2018 versions — so just because the essays skew recent doesn’t mean they’re all recent.
-Regardless, Doyle’s analysis is always sharp and smart; folks who dig the podcast The Faculty Of Horror will probably appreciate this one (and, indeed, one issue features an interview with Fack’s Alex Wests).
+Written by Jude Ellison S. Doyle, author of Dead Blondes And Bad Mothers, Apocalypse 1999, Trainwreck, and a wide variety of essays, op-eds, reports, and other pieces in numerous outlets online, this newsletter offers deep analysis of horror movies of all kinds (among other things, that is — its focus and function have both evolved quite a bit over time, so not everything is geared towards horror now).
+More often than not, the dispatches focus on movies from the past 20 years or so; for example, previous issues have examined 2016’s Raw, 2000’s American Psycho, and 2009’s Jennifer’s Body.
+However, they have also taken a look at all three major screen adaptations of Picnic At Hanging Rock — the 1967, 1975, and 2018 versions — so just because the essays skew recent doesn’t mean they’re all recent.
+Regardless, Doyle’s analysis is always sharp and smart; folks who dig the podcast The Faculty Of Horror will probably appreciate this one (and, indeed, one issue features an interview with Fack’s Alex West).

 Also, sometimes Doyle does things like rank all of Fairuza Balk’s looks in The Craft.
 This is also Very Important Work and I will not be convinced otherwise.

-When you write for outlets run by other people/companies/etc., you’re limited, in both form and content, to what those outlets know “works” for them — the subject matter that resonates with readers, the format in which they tend to engage with it the most, etc. As such, it’s not uncommon for writers to set up their own projects — websites, newsletters, you name it — where they’ve got the freedom to write about whatever they like, in whatever form they like, and know that that, too, resonates with their readers.
+When you write for outlets run by other people/companies/etc., you’re limited, in both form and content, to what those outlets know “works” for them — the subject matter that resonates with their readers, the format in which they tend to engage with it the most, the things are the most ad-friendly, etc. As such, it’s not uncommon for writers to set up their own projects — websites, newsletters, you name it — where they’ve got the freedom to write about whatever they like, in whatever form they like, and know that that, too, resonates with their readers.
 (Heck, that’s one of the reasons The Ghost In My Machine exists.)
-Dangerous Characters is one of the ways Doyle scratches that itch; as she puts it, “I’m able to produce content I’m passionate about, and pursue ideas that are a little too wild and weird to sum up in a short op-ed” — which, she observes, are often “the pieces people [her readers] like most.”
+This newsletter is one of the ways Doyle scratches that itch; as they put it, “I’m able to produce content I’m passionate about, and pursue ideas that are a little too wild and weird to sum up in a short op-ed” — which, they observe, are often “the pieces people like most.”

 6. Fack Dispatch